Save to your scrapbook

 You can also add it to one of your existing cookbooks

-This beautifully balanced vegan curry includes ingredients like lime, soy and peanut butter to add depth, and chunks of pineapple add lovely bursts of tropical flavour
+This beautifully balanced curry includes ingredients like lime, soy and peanut butter to add depth, and chunks of pineapple add lovely bursts of tropical flavour

 1 tbsp vegetable oil